AliceMenzie/terminal_app/README.md

 # About

-This Application was developed as part of the CoderAcademy Fast track course.
+This is a terminal application, developed as part of the CoderAcademy Fast track course.

 # How To Download and Run
 Installation